EDUC 730 Issues & Trends in Learning Technologies

 STEM, Robotics, Coding, and Maker’s Spaces Overview Assignment

 Maker’s spaces and personal manufacturing present a fascinating future for education with some tantalizing possibilities.
-The barriers to adoption are real, but worth overcoming for the potential benefits.
+The barriers to adoption are real but worth overcoming for the potential benefits.
 STEM, Robots, Coding, and Maker’s Spaces are increasingly seen as ubiquitous with the educational experience in classrooms.
-In this assignment the candidate will explore each of these four topics from a local context perspective, examining significance, barriers, practices, and implications for teaching and learning.
+In this assignment, the candidate will explore each of these four topics from a local context perspective, examining significance, barriers, practices, and implications for teaching and learning.
+Using the provided template, the candidate will write a 2-3 paragraph introduction and provide a brief overview of each of the four initiatives.
+Then, the candidate will respond to each of the follow-up questions in the template for each initiative and provide at least one local resource for each initiative.
+The candidate will include a minimum of 2 scholarly references for each initiative, for a total of eight.
+The references must be published in the last five years, relevant to the given initiative, and cited in current APA format.
 (CLO: A, B, F)

 Apps and Young Users: Warnings and Safeguards Assignment

-Collaboration and communication apps have become ubiquitous with everyday life but there can be both risks and benefits to using these web based tools, especially for children and teens.
+Collaboration and communication apps have become ubiquitous with everyday life, but there can be both risks and benefits to using these web based tools, especially for children and teens.
 Apps noted as dangerous for children and teens include Snapchat, Whisper, Blendr, and WhatsApp, yet several of these apps are used to good advantage by many.
-In this assignment, the candidate will identify 5 or more apps that are of particular concern for educators and parents, revealing both the perceived benefits and the possible or likely risks and publish their findings to the web as a 10-minute presentation, including audio, using presentation software such as PowerPoint or Google Slides.
+For this assignment, the candidate will plan and conduct a 10-minute presentation for parents on the possible dangers of social media apps targeting children.
+For this presentation, the candidate will identify three or more apps of particular concern for educators and parents.
+The candidate must also present information from both the Federal Bureau of Investigation (FBI) and his/her state’s attorney general to support his/her claims and discuss warnings and safeguards that should be in place for child safety.
+The candidate will conclude the presentation with endorsements of the best parental monitoring tool and content blocking tool.
+The presentation must be created using PowerPoint or Google Slides, and audio narrations must be included in the presentation.
+The student will use current APA formatting for citations.
+To submit the assignment, the candidate will generate a shareable link to the narrated presentation either through OneDrive (for PowerPoint) or through the sharing features of Google Slides/Google Drive.
 (CLO: C, E, F)

 Instructional Video Project Assignment